pennyl67/openminted-guidelines/sharing-components-as-dockerised-images.md

-### Sharing components as Docker images
+### Sharing apps/components as Docker images

-Components from frameworks and technologies other than UIMA and GATE must be registered in OpenMinTeD as Docker images.
+Software \(apps/components\) from frameworks and technologies other than UIMA and GATE must be registered in OpenMinTeD as Docker images.

 #### **Step 1 - Preparing and packaging**